 The results of the tests for IgG, IgA, and IgM are usually evaluated together.
 Abnormal test results typically indicate that there is something affecting the immune system and suggest the need for further testing.
 Quantitative immunoglobulins testing is not diagnostic but can be a strong indicator of a disease or condition.
 There are a number of conditions that are associated with increased and decreased immunoglobulins.

-Increased polyclonal immunoglobulins may be seen with a variety of conditions.
-Monoclonal immunoglobulins are seen in blood cell tumours that involve lymphocytes or plasma cells.
+Increased polyclonal immunoglobulins may be seen with a variety of conditions such as chronic infection or inflammatory disease.
+Monoclonal immunoglobulins may be present in small quantities and are then call an MGUS (monoclonal gammopathy of uncertain significance).
+Most patients with an MGUS just need observation, with a low proportion going on to develop myeloma.
+Monoclonal immunoglobulins are also seen, but usually at high levels, in blood cell tumours that involve lymphocytes or plasma cells.
 In these disorders, there is typically a marked increase in one class of immunoglobulin and a decrease in the other two classes.
-Although affected people may have an increase in total immunoglobulins, they are actually immunocompromised because most of the immunolglobulins produced are abnormal and do not contribute to the immune response.
+Although affected people may have an increase in total immunoglobulins, they may be immunocompromised because most of the immunolglobulins produced are abnormal and do not contribute to the immune response.

 The following table lists some examples of conditions that may cause increased immunoglobulins: